Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 ### Introduction:

 In the previous challenge you configured a few of the GitHub Advanced security features.
-In this challenge, you will continue to focus on crucial GitHub Advanced security features
+In this challenge, you will continue to focus on crucial GitHub Advanced security features like GitHub Dependabots and Secret Scanning.

-This challenge equips you with essential skills to fortify repositories through effective dependency management and sensitive information security using GitHub's Advanced Security Features.
-You will focus on mitigating risks in dependencies and securing sensitive data.
-This challenge is crucial as it empowers to apply best practices in dependency security, automate updates, and fortify repositories against potential vulnerabilities using tools like Dependabot and secret scanning.
+**Dependabots**: Dependabot security updates are automated pull requests that help you update dependencies with known vulnerabilities.
+Dependabot version updates are automated pull requests that keep your dependencies updated, even when they don't have any vulnerabilities.

+**Secret Scanning**: GitHub secret scanning is a security feature provided by GitHub to help identify and manage sensitive information, such as API keys, tokens, and other credentials, that may have been accidentally committed to a code repository.

 ## Challenge Objectives:

->**Note:** Please ensure to use the e-commerce repository that was created in the previous challenge to implement GitHub Advanced Security features.

-1. **Code Scanning with CodeQL:**
-   - Ensure GitHub Actions is enabled for your e-commerce repository.
-   - Configure CodeQL analysis in the workflow.
-   - Address any security vulnerabilities identified by CodeQL.
-   - Demonstrate the integration of CodeQL scan results into your pull request workflow.

-2. **GitHub Administration for Advanced Security:**
+> **Note**: Use the same GitHub repository which you created in the last challenge.

+1. **Configure Dependabot Alerts:**

+   -  use Dependabot and configure it to track the versions of the packages used in your GitHub repository and create pull requests to update packages for us.
-   -  Explore and configure security settings at the organization level.
+   - Track and resolve any of the dependabots alert.

+3. **Implement Secret Scanning:**
-   -  Implement security policies and controls specific to the healthcare application.
+   - Enable Secret Scanning security feature to the existing GitHub repository.

-3. **Manage Sensitive Data and Policies:**
-   - Store a sensitive configuration file securely using GitHub Secrets.
-   - Create a comprehensive security policy document for your repository.
-   - Implement a pull request template that includes a security checklist.
+   - Check the working of feature by exposing the application ID of a service principal and resolve the alerts.

 ## Success criteria:
 To complete this challenge successfully:

-- Successful implementation of CodeQL for identifying and addressing security vulnerabilities.
+- Successful implementation of GitHub Dependabots for identifying and addressing security vulnerabilities.
-- Proper exploration and configuration of GitHub organization-level security settings.
-- Effective management of sensitive data using GitHub Secrets.
+- Setup secreting scanning and updated the code base to resolve the alerts.

 ## Additional Resources:

-- Refer to [About GitHub's Advanced Security](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning-with-codeql) for reference.
-- Refer to [Code Scanning with GitHub CodeQL](https://learn.microsoft.com/en-us/training/modules/code-scanning-with-github-codeql/) for reference.
+- Refer to [Secret Scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) for reference.
-- Refer to [Manage sensitive data and security policies within GitHub](https://learn.microsoft.com/en-us/training/modules/manage-sensitive-data-security-policies/) for reference.
+- Refer to [GitHub Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts) for reference.

 ## Challenge Validations: [WIP]